-Élément introductif — Élément principal — Partie n : Titre de la partie
+Langages de programmation — Conduite pour éviter les vulnérabilités dans les langages de programmation — Partie 11 :

 Warning

 This document is not an ISO International Standard.
 It is distributed for review and comment.
 It is subject to change without notice and may not be referred to as an International Standard.